senecaxconnect/xconnect_docs/docs/Platform_Overview.md

           A(Edge Devices) --> B(Agent)
           B --> A
           B -->|MQTT - Port 1883|C(Gateway)
-          C -->|SSL - Port 443|D(xConnect Cloud Dashboard - Azure)
+          C -->|SSL - Port 443|D(xConnect Cloud Dashboard - Azure);
-          C -->|SSL - Port 443|E(xConnect Cloud Management- AWS);
 ```

 For greenfield projects where servers and gateways are being
 manufactured by Seneca, this setup and configuration is greatly simplified by Seneca pre-configuring and
 pre-installing a majority of this installation.

-We will explain how to install the xConnect Server Agent on existing servers, and how to
+We will explain how to install the xConnect Agent on existing servers, and how to
 configure it once installed.
 If purchasing a new server from Seneca, the installation process is not
 necessary, and you can jump straight to the configuration step.
 However, **it is recommended to always grab the latest version from our [download repository](https://downloads.senecaxconnect.com)**

-Once the xConnect Server Agents are installed and configured, your next step is to configure
+Once the xConnect Agents are installed and configured, your next step is to configure
 your xConnect Secure Gateway.
 The Secure Gateway is responsible for providing a seamless
-encrypted tunnel between Server Agents and the xConnect Web Client Dashboard.
+encrypted tunnel between Agents and the xConnect Web Client Dashboard.

 The xConnect Agent resides locally on network servers discovering network devices and
 applications interfacing with a secure gateway device.
 The xConnect Gateway sends real-time